“What should I eat when in Tokyo? Where’s the best yakitori?”

-Honestly, this is the second way I think you should experience yakitori.
+Honestly, this is the second way we think you should experience yakitori.
 Amazing quality food in a fantastic atmosphere.

-(The first way is in one of those cramped little shops I mentioned above).
+(The first way is in one of those cramped little shops we mentioned above).

 Or this could also easily be a great surprise date spot for your significant other.
 It’s that good.

 Toridori: At about ¥3,000 per person, this yakitori shop has a vast menu where you’ll be able to try all sorts of things and pick your favorite new dish from.